Tax Matters; Allocation of Purchase Price Sample Clauses

 Tax Matters; Allocation of Purchase Price. (a) The Parties will use commercially reasonable efforts to agree upon an allocation of the consideration referred to in Section 1.3, plus the amount of the Assumed Liabilities included in the amount realized on the sale of the Assets for federal income Tax purposes, among the Assets (the “Allocation”) as soon as possible after the Closing Date (but at least within 45 days following the Closing Date).
 The Allocation will be determined in a manner consistent with this Section 1.4 and Section 1060 of the Internal Revenue Code of 1986 (the “Code”) and the Treasury Regulations thereunder.
 The Allocation will be conclusive and binding upon the Parties for Tax purposes, each Party will file all returns and reports relating to Taxes, including without limitation Form 8594, consistent with the Allocation, and neither Party will take or permit any of its Affiliates or representatives to take any position on any Tax return, with any taxing authority or in any judicial Tax proceeding that is inconsistent with the Allocation except as required by a final determination within the meaning of Section 1313(a) of the Code or any corresponding provision of any applicable state or local law.
 Each Party will promptly provide the other Party with any additional information required to complete Form 8594.
 Each Party will timely notify the other Party, and will timely provide the other Party with reasonable assistance, in the event of an examination, audit or other proceeding regarding the Allocation. *** Certain information on this page has been omitted and filed separately with the Securities and Exchange Commission.
 Confidential treatment has been requested with respect to the omitted portions.

-Tax Matters; Allocation of Purchase Price. (a) After the Closing Date, the Parties shall cooperate fully with each other and shall make available to each other, as reasonably requested, all information, records or documents relating to tax liabilities or potential tax liabilities attributable to the Sellers with respect to the operation of the Facilities for all periods prior to the Effective Date and shall preserve all such information, records and documents at least until the expiration of any applicable statute of limitations or extensions thereof.
-The Parties shall also make available to each other as reasonably required, and at the reasonable cost of the requesting party (for out-of-pocket costs and expenses only), personnel responsible for preparing or maintaining information, records and documents in connection with tax matters.
+Tax Matters; Allocation of Purchase Price. (a) After the Closing, the parties shall cooperate fully with each other and shall make available to each other, as reasonably requested, all information, records or documents relating to tax liabilities or potential tax liabilities attributable to Seller or any Subsidiary with respect to the operation of the Hospitals for all periods on or prior to the Closing Date and shall preserve all such information, records and documents at least until the expiration of any applicable statute of limitations or extensions thereof.
+The parties shall also make available to each other as reasonably required, and at the reasonable cost of the requesting party (for out-of-pocket costs and expenses only), personnel responsible for preparing or maintaining information, records and documents in connection with tax matters.

 Tax Matters; Allocation of Purchase Price.
 The Purchase Price shall be allocated among each category of Assets in accordance with Schedule 13 (which Schedule 13 shall be attached hereto in a form as mutually agreed by Seller and Purchaser on or prior to the Closing).
 Seller and Purchaser hereby agree to allocate the Purchase Price in accordance with Schedule 13, to be bound by such allocations, to account for and report the purchase and sale of the Assets contemplated hereby for federal and state tax purposes in accordance with such allocations, and not to take any position (whether in tax returns, tax audits, or other tax proceedings), which is inconsistent with such allocations without the prior written consent of the other party.
 Notwithstanding anything contained in this Agreement, Purchaser shall pay all applicable taxes, if any, including any documentary transfer taxes, with regard to purchase of the Owned Real Property and other Assets and the consummation of the transaction described in this Agreement, as well as, as of the Effective Time, the operation of the Hospital.